haleyelder/100daysofcodev3/log.md

 start date: December 1, 2019; prospective end date: March 10, 2020

+7: December 7
+- today: 10 challenges completed and finished up the Ojbect Oriented Programming section, and next is functional programming; definitely going to have to come back to OOP for more concepts..
+    - time: 1 hour
+    - tags: OOP, functional programming

 6: December 6
 - today: WWCode Portland Holiday party connecting with old and new peeps!
     - time: 0min